- Business and strategy

-Legal and regulatory provisions are set up for possible claims related with governmental institutions or other disputes valued at the present value of the expected cash outflow.
+Legal and regulatory provisions are recognized for possible claims mainly related to governmental institutions valued at the present value of the expected cash outflow.

 2.22.3 Warranty Provision

 Provisions for rectifying and replacement defects are classified as warranty provisions.
 The provision is based on past experience and future expectations of warranty claims.
-Warranty costs are recognized in the Income Statement under cost of sales and direct related expenses.
+Warranty costs are recognized in the Income Statement under cost of sales and directly related costs.

 2.22.4 Employee-Related Provisions